psahni/aws_saa_prep/neal_davis_course/7. DNS caching, performance optimizations/route53_cloud front.md

 There is one primary and secondry, health check will determine and route request accordingly

 ---
-Geolocation Routing
+### Geolocation Routing

 Asia traffic should go to 1.1.1.1
 US region traffic should go to 2.2.2.2
 Europe traffic should go 3.3.3.3

 Allow all traffic to go to 5.5.5.5 but not france, in this case use geolocation

-You have a legal requirement that people in any country but France should NOT be able to access your website.
+Q. You have a legal requirement that people in any country but France should NOT be able to access your website.
 Which Route 53 Routing Policy helps you in achieving this?

-- Geolocation
+A. Geolocation

----
-Geoproximity
+* Geoproximity

 Specify the bias value
 Shifting the traffic based of user's geolocation
 If there is no bias, then user will go to closest location

 ---

 Client side load balancing - Routing policy Multi value